-1 2 3 4 Name of Program Objective Timeframe in H.E Status of Program Implementation Extremely Low Income Housing Assist 57 extremely low income October 2013-October In 2019, all residential units identified in the 2013- Program households 2021 2021 Housing Element to accommodate the City's share of regional planning need remain zoned for residential uses.
+1 2 3 4 Name of Program Objective Timeframe in H.E Status of Program Implementation Extremely Low Income Housing Program Assist 57 extremely low income households October 2013-October 2021 In 2019, all residential units identified in the 2013- 2021 Housing Element to accommodate the City's share of regional planning need remain zoned for residential uses.
 In 2021, there were 51 families receiving Section 8 housing services who reside in Signal Hill.
-Zoning Ordinance Amendments Adopted Amendments June-July 2014 In process - On November 5, 2015, the Community to Remove Governmental Development Department had a training session Constraints on Housing for the regarding reasonable accommodations on the basi Disabled of disability/handicap.
-The City also entered into a conciliation agreement/voluntary compliance agreement for an addition to an existing residentia dwelling.
+Zoning Ordinance Amendments to Remove Governmental Constraints on Housing for the Disabled Adopted Amendments June-July 2014 In process - On November 5, 2015, the Community Development Department had a training session regarding reasonable accommodations on the basis of disability/handicap.
+The City also entered into a conciliation agreement/voluntary compliance agreement for an addition to an existing residential dwelling.
 On Nov.
-8, 2016, The City adopted a Reasonable Accommodations Ordinance to establish procedure to provide relief from the strict application of zonin and other land use regulations to ensure equal access to housing for persons with disabilities.
+8, 2016, The City adopted a Reasonable Accommodations Ordinance to establish procedures to provide relief from the strict application of zoning and other land use regulations to ensure equal access to housing for persons with disabilities.
 In 2019, the City received one request for reasonable accommodation to install an elevator in a residence.
 Staff reviewed the project, but the homeowner did not pursue the project.
-In 2020, the City continued to provide public information regarding reasonable accommodation procedures electronically and on the City web site, due to City Hall closures under COVID - 19 pandem regulations.
-Zoning Ordinance Amendments Adopted DBO June-July 2014 Ongoing - In 2018, staff began preparation of a dra to Encourage and Facilitate the Julie-July 2014 DBO, which was expected to be reviewed by the Development of Affordable Planning Commission in April or May 2019 and Housing - Update Density Bonus adopted by City Council in May or June 2019.
-Ordinance (DBO) However, City staff and resources ran short and DE law has changed.
+In 2020, the City continued to provide public information regarding reasonable accommodation procedures electronically and on the City web site, due to City Hall closures under COVID - 19 pandemic regulations.
+Zoning Ordinance Amendments to Encourage and Facilitate the Development of Affordable Housing - Update Density Bonus Ordinance (DBO) Adopted DBO June-July 2014 Ongoing - In 2018, staff began preparation of a draft DBO, which was expected to be reviewed by the Planning Commission in April or May 2019 and adopted by City Council in May or June 2019.
+However, City staff and resources ran short and DBC law has changed.
 Therefore, the City will be using